jpfeiffer16/Synacle/README.md

 ## Assembler

 There is an assembler written in JS that assembles text files into synacor binaries.
-It is located in the synvm folder.
+It is located in the synasm folder.
 To install the assembler, disassembler, and primary vm, run `sudo npm install -g .` from the root of the repo.
 This will install the `syn-asm`, `syn-disasm`, and `syn-vm` commands.